joshgerdes/jekyll-uno/_posts/2021-06-27-create-a-azure-virtual-desktop-farm.md

 Assuming you already have an Azure subscription and the appropriate access to create resources in that subscription, gets begin!

-## Create Azure Active Directory Domain Services
+## Create Microsoft Entra ID Domain Services

  1. Log in to the **Azure Portal**
  2. Click on **Create a resource**